ShawnBaek/DeviceDetector/README.md

 # DeviceDetector

-DeviceDetector detect apple's devices(iPhone and iPad) model name by using identifier code.
-I refered this [wiki](https://www.theiphonewiki.com/wiki/Models).
-It is not support old models that can't install iOS 13
+DeviceDetector detects apple's devices(iPhone and iPad) model names by using identifier code.
+I referred to this [wiki](https://www.theiphonewiki.com/wiki/Models).
+It does not support old models that can't install iOS 13

 ## Features
 You can check the device model not only physical device but also simulator.